Better outcomes for our environment, using data-driven knowledge.

 Proteus is a statistical consulting company that specialises in ecological and wildlife applications.
-We are here to help you learn about, and manage, ecological systems, through statistics.
-Based near Dunedin, New Zealand, our team helps solve problems around the world.
+We are here to help researchers and decision makers understand the ecological systems they work with, using robust statistical methods and analyses.
+Based near Dunedin, New Zealand, our team helps to find better environmental outcomes all around the world.

 Darryl has provided statistical advice on studies for a wide-range of species and enjoys the challenge of combining the statistical theory with the practical realities to develop a pragmatic solution.
 He has over 60 publications, with many articles in top ecological journals, and is lead author of the book Occupancy Estimation and Modelling: Inferring Patterns and Dynamics of Species Occurrence.
 A full list of his publications are available on Google Scholar.

 Aaron is an ecologist originally from Alberta, Canada.
 He recently completed his PhD in Ecology at the University of Otago, where he studied large-bodied alpine invertebrates and their interactions with introduced predators.
 Aaron has experience using a variety of statistical techniques, including species distribution modelling and mixed effects modelling, to enhance our understanding of lesser-known taxa in New Zealand.
 He is particularly interested in the dynamics between introduced pests and native fauna, as well as the statistical techniques used to examine these relationships.